SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-lists-created-from-list-definitions.md

 <br/>

+## Find lists that were created using a specific base template

 In the following code, the method shows how to find lists that were created using a specific base template.
 This method: